-Balance at beginning of year Additions /Transfers from Level 2 Disposals /Transfers to Level 2 Balance at end of year 2022 Financial assets designated at fair value through profit or loss 671 307 978 2021 Financial assets designated at fair value through profit or loss 121 573 (23) 671
+Balance at beginning of year Additions /Transfers from Level 2 Disposals /Transfers to Level 2 Balance at end of year 2023 Financial assets designated at fair value through profit or loss 978 99 52 1,129 2022 Financial assets designated at fair value through profit or loss 671 307 978

 Investments classified within Level 3 have significant unobservable inputs, as they trade infrequently or not at all.
-In 2022, Level 3 instruments is predominantly comprised of equity in a private company and mutual funds (2021: equity in a private company and mutual funds).
+In 2023, Level 3 instruments are predominantly comprised of equity in a private company and mutual funds (2022: equity in a private company and mutual funds).
 As observable prices are not available for these securities, the Group has used valuation techniques to derive the fair value.
 The main inputs into the Group's valuation methods for Level 3 assets may include: discounted cash flow projections, original transaction price, recent transactions in the same or similar instruments and completed third party transactions in comparable instruments and information obtained from investment manager of the fund.
 The Group adjusts the model as deemed necessary.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTSFOR THE YEAR ENDED SEPTEMBER 30, 2022Expressed in thousands of Cayman Islands dollars (\$'000) except where otherwise stated(Continued)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTSFOR THE YEAR ENDED SEPTEMBER 30, 2023Expressed in thousands of Cayman Islands dollars (\$'000) except where otherwise stated(Continued)